zburdette/AcademicWebsite/content/authors/admin/_index.md

 #- Visitors
 ---

-Zachary Burdette is a PhD student in international security and quantitative methods at MIT.
-He graduated summa cum laude with a BS in Foreign Service and an MA in Security Studies from Georgetown University’s Edmund A. Walsh School of Foreign Service, where he was the recipient of the Edmund A. Walsh Medal for academic achievement.
+Zachary Burdette is a PhD candidate in the Security Studies Program at MIT.
+His research focuses on great power politics and U.S. foreign policy.
+Zach is an adjunct staff member at the RAND Corporation, where he works with the Center for Analysis of U.S. Grand Strategy.
+Prior to MIT, he graduated _summa cum laude_ from Georgetown University with an MA in Security Studies and a BS in Foreign Service.